mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Indirect Centralization {#indirect}

+Even if a protocol disallows direct centralization (perhaps using one of the techniques discussed in {{decentralization}}) and does not exhibit any necessary centralization, it might become centralized in practice when external factors influence its deployment.

-Even when defined to allow direct endpoint-to-endpoint communication, a protocol might become centralized if external factors influence its deployment, making it difficult or impossible to realize the protocol's value unless a central facility is used.
+Indirect centralization is caused by factors making it difficult or impossible to realize the protocol's value unless a central facility is used.
 Such factors might be economic, social, or legal.

 Often, they are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks {{SCALE-FREE}}, the resulting network effects award asymmetric power to nodes that act as intermediaries to communication.

 For example, cloud computing is used to deploy many Internet protocols.
 Although the base concepts and control protocols for it are decentralized in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.

-Social networking is another Internet application that suffers from this type of centralization, despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated.
+In some cases, these factors cause a directly centralized protocol or application to be favoured over a decentralized one.
+For example, social networking is an application that is currently supplied by a small number of directly centralized, proprietary platforms despite standardization efforts (see, e.g., {{?W3C.CR-activitystreams-core-20161215}}), due to the powerful network effects associated.

-Some have been concerned that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments defaulted to a pre-selected service run by one commercial operator.
+Some have expressed concern that DoH {{?RFC8484}} also has this type of centralization risk, because initial deployments defaulted to a pre-selected service run by one commercial operator.

 ## Inherited Centralization {#network}

-Most Internet protocols depend on other, 'lower-layer' protocols to function.
+Most Internet protocols depend on other, 'lower-layer' protocols.
 The features, deployment, and operation of these dependencies can surface centralization risk into protocols operating 'on top' of them.

 For example, the network between endpoints can introduce centralization risk to application-layer protocols, because it is necessary for communication and therefore has power over it.
-A given network might block access to, slow down, or modify the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating pressure to use other services, which can in turnresult in centralization.
+A given network might block access to, slow down, or modify the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating pressure to use other services, which can in turn result in centralization.

 Inherited centralization risk is only present when users cannot use an alternative means of accessing the desired service.
 For example, users often have flexibility in choice of Internet access, so they could just 'route around' a network that impacts their chosen service.
 However, such choices are often not available in the moment, and the Internet's topology means that a 'choke point' upstream could still affect their Internet access.